-Supervision Responsibilities Before and After the Official School Day
+Supervision Responsibilities (Before and After the Official School Day)

 Parents are required to follow the times stipulated when dropping off or picking up students.
-The school is not responsible for supervision of students before or after the times stated.
-The school is not liable for any injuries or accidents which may occur before or after the times stated in this handbook.
-If the student is participating in a scheduled, supervised activity before or after the school hours, specific arrangements must be made for drop-off and/or pick-up at the designated times.
+The school is not responsible for supervision of students before the drop-off time and after the pick-up time, as listed above.
+The school is not liable for any injuries or accidents which may occur before the drop-off time or after the pick-up time, as stated above.

+If the student is participating in a scheduled, supervised activity before or after the hours noted above, specific arrangements must be made for drop-off and/or pick-up at the designated times.
 If children are participating in before or after school care, parents must comply with the rules established by the program for drop-off and pick-up.

 All children are expected to be picked up by 3:20.
-At 3:20, all children not yet picked up will be sent to the front lobby to wait for their rides.
+At 3:20, All children not picked up will be sent to the front lobby to wait for their rides.
 If there is an emergency, please contact the front office to make separate arrangements.
 If students are repeatedly not picked up by 3:20, registering with ABC Care may be required.